-The Loan has been arranged and structured by Franklin Park ('FP'), a leading asset manager in the infrastructure space with over USD \$1.5 billion assets under management and individuals from FP will coinvest alongside the Company.
-The Loan will be drawn in tranches as DEP meets certain conditions that ensure both the quality of future projects and historical performance of the business.
+The DEP Loan was arranged and structured by Franklin Park, a leading asset manager in the infrastructure space with over USD \$1.5 billion assets under management.
+Individuals from Franklin Park will co-invest alongside the Company.
+The DEP Loan will be drawn in tranches as DEP meets certain conditions that ensure both the quality of future projects and historical performance of the business.

 A new entity, FP Puerto Rico Invest LLC ("PR Invest"), was registered pursuant to the shareholders' agreement (the "FP Invest SA").
-As per the terms of FP Invest SA, the Company contributed US\$392,000 (\$522,000) ("RER's Delta Contribution") to PR Invest for a 98.0% equity/ownership interest in the entity; the remaining equity contribution was provided by Franklin Park.
+As per the terms of FP Invest SA, the Company contributed US\$392,000 (\$522,000) to PR Invest for a 98.0% equity/ownership interest in the entity; the remaining equity contribution was provided by Franklin Park.

-PR Invest entered into a financing agreement (the "Delta Loan Agreement") with Delta Energy Partners, to support the procurement and installation of energy efficiency equipment.
-Pursuant to the Delta Loan Agreement, PR Invest will provide a US\$4.0 million secured loan (the "Delta Loan") with a term of five years.
-PR Invest has advanced the first tranche of the loan amounting to US\$400,000 in 2022.
+PR Invest entered into a financing agreement (the "Delta Loan Agreement") with DEP, to support the procurement and installation of energy equipment.
+Pursuant to the Delta Loan, an initial cash advance of US\$0.4 million was provided in November 2022, and a second advance of US\$0.6 million was provided in the first quarter of 2023.
+As of the date hereof, the Company has provided cash advances totaling US\$1.18 million to Delta.

 During the first two years of its term, the Delta Loan will accrue and pay interest only at 13.5% per annum.
-Beginning with the third year of the term of the Delta Loan, the amount of loan will be repaid in equal installments, along with interest at 13.5% per annum until maturity.
-Thereafter, a fixed annual royalty payment (the "Delta Royalty"), equal to 10% p.a. of the Delta Loan amount, will be payable for a 10 year term, amounting to a total of US\$4.0 million over the term of the Delta Royalty.
+Beginning with the third year of the term of the Delta Loan, the amount of Delta Loan will be repaid in equal installments, along with interest at 13.5% per annum until maturity.
+Thereafter, a fixed annual royalty payment (the "Delta Royalty"), equal to 10% p.a. of the Delta Loan amount, will be payable for a 10-year term, amounting to a total of US\$4.0 million over the term of the Delta Royalty.